stellaurora/typewriter/README.md

 - Entirely ``TOML`` file-based configuration
   - Supports "linking" (including) multiple ``TOML`` files together for a more modular configuration.

-- Check-First Design
-  - Checks for file permissions & errors first before making any real changes to the system.
+- Atomic & Transactional Apply
+  - All validation and permission checks happen before any files are modified.
+  - If any operation fails, all changes are automatically rolled back from backups.
+  - Either the entire apply succeeds or none of it does, ensuring system consistency.

 - Variables
   - Command, Environment & Literal variables for usage in configuration files managed under typewriter.